qwd/dev-site/docs/_en/finance/vat-invoice.md

 ref: finance-vat-invoice
 ---

 For users in China, our price include VAT and you can apply for a VAT invoice when your bill is paid.
-We support to issue VAT e-invoice and VAT special invoice.

 > **Note:** Please read this document carefully to understand how we issue VAT invoices to you and send this document to your finance professional for review if necessary.
 {:.bqwarning}